-The macro F1 score used to evaluate test set performance for each binary classification model is calculated by first computing the F1 score for each class \(i\) as \( F1_i = \frac{2 \times \text{Precision}_i \times \text{Recall}_i}{\text{Precision}_i + \text{Recall}_i} \), and then averaging these scores across classes to obtain the macro F1 score, defined as \( \text{Macro F1} = \frac{1}{2}(F1_0 + F1_1) \).
-This method ensures a balanced evaluation of the model's performance across different classes. \textbf{Figure \ref{fig:socialgroup}} below shows that the performance of the ALBERT-V2 model is non-uniform across demographics.
+\textbf{Figure \ref{fig:socialgroup}} below shows that the performance of the ALBERT-V2 model is non-uniform across demographics.
 Notably, the model performs most strongly at identifying LGBTQ+ stereotypes, with 96.5\% macro F1 score.
 Comparatively, performance in identifying gender or profession-related stereotypes is much weaker, with macro F1 scores of 65.4\% and 72.8\% respectively.
-When deploying the model out of sample, it is critical to note this discrepancy when evaluating the results for different demographics. \textbf{Figure \ref{fig:f1text}} depicts the distribution of F1 score by text length.
-To show this relationship, we calculate average F1 scores for each text length with at least 10 samples in the EMGSD test data, to allow a sufficient sample size for comparison.
-The outcomes indicate that there is an increase in variance of F1 score as text length increases, with some evidence of a declining trend in model accuracy at higher text lengths.
-As a result, it appears our stereotype classifier is less reliable at predicting stereotypes from longer sentences, suggesting its out of sample results on short text are likely to be more reliable.
+When deploying the model out of sample, it is critical to note this discrepancy when evaluating the results for different demographics.